rabbitmq/rabbitmq-website/site/tutorials/tutorial-three-dotnet.md

 Secondly, once we disconnect the consumer the queue should be automatically deleted.

-In the .NET client, when we supply no parameters to `queueDeclare()` we create a non-durable, exclusive, autodelete queue with a generated name:
+In the .NET client, when we supply no parameters to `QueueDeclare()` we create a non-durable, exclusive, autodelete queue with a generated name:

 <pre class="sourcecode csharp">